dbmi-bgm/cgap-portal/docs/source/docker-local.rst

 * Although the build dependency layer is cached, it still takes around 4 minutes to rebuild the front-end for each image.
 This limitation is tolerable considering the local deployment now identically matches the execution runtime of production.
 * This setup only works when users have sourced AWS Keys in the main account (to connect to the shared ES cluster).
-* IMPORTANT: Do not upload the local deployment container image to any registry.
+* IMPORTANT: Take care when working with local credentials - be careful not to write them to files that end up in container images that get pushed to a public registry!

 Installing Docker